antwjadam/z80nextlibrary/README.md

 **A high-performance, unified utility library for Z80 assembly development on the ZX Spectrum and ZX Spectrum Next platforms.**

 NextLibrary provides world-class mathematical operations, random number generation, and utility functions optimized for retro game development and system programming.
+It offers hardware independent routines that work on both Spectrum and Spectrum Next hardware and optimised Next only versions making use of Z80N Next only extended op code.

-There are some Z80N extended opcodes on the Next which could eliminate or speed up some of these routines further.
-For now, I'm focusing on standard Z80 opcodes to ensure best compatibility for both Spectrum and Next development.
-"Next only" options using Z80N instructions will be added in the future once the baseline Spectrum routines are complete.
+As I extend this library over time (see the TODO list), I will first share the device independent routines and then will on a subsequent push will add the Z80N optimised routines.

 ## Target Platforms

 The following platforms are targetted, main entry points tagged with @COMPAT: 48K,128K,+2,+3,NEXT - where the list shown is the known compatability of the routine.
 I also detail below the main differences of the platforms which will give rise to the compatability of the routines.
+This means NEXT only routines will be tagged with just @COMPAT: NEXT, and if Z80N op codes are present, then @Z80N: MUL DE, ... will be documented as to which extended op codes are being used.

 ### ZX SPECTRUM 48K:
 - CPU: Z80 @ 3.5MHz